-9. On the Case Cluster tab, Related Cases tab and Related Records tab, the data will be displayed after the record has an automatch with the case cluster, or the connection is set manually during people analyse.
+9. On the Case Cluster tab, Related Cases tab and Related Records tab, the data will be displayed if the record automatically matches the case cluster, or the connection is set manually during people analysis.

 3.3.2 Batch Record Upload